Day 1

 The availability of resources can create power dynamics in collaborative projects, which can have consequences.
 Establishing trust, articulating roles, and empowering all partners in decision-making is key for successful and sustainable partnerships.
 This session will explore the lessons learned in successful joint genomics projects, as well as advice for how these successes can be replicated in the community.

-GMI Priorities & Progress – WG Updates and Discussion
+GMI Work Group Priorities & Progress

 This session will provide a brief overview of Working Group objectives and activities, and re-define current challenges and priorities in the post-pandemic world.